MulverineX/wasd_arithmetic/README.md

 `execute as @a if predicate wasd:predicates/is_mounted run function wasd:_wasd/mounted`

-This will give the player an exclusive input score & inclusive input tags all described in wasd:\_wasd/get_direction ie. `execute as @a[tag=wasd.forward] run title @s title {"text":"Forward"}` will display a title for mounted players that are inputting forward movement, even if it includes left or right
+This will give the player an exclusive input score & inclusive input tags all described in wasd:\_wasd/get_direction eg. `execute as @a[tag=wasd.forward] run title @s title {"text":"Forward"}` will display a title for mounted players that are inputting forward movement, even if it includes left or right

 ## Contributors ✨